cosmos/cosmos/VALIDATORS_FAQ.md

 ### How to handle key management?

 Validators should expect to run an HSM that supports ed25519 keys.
-Here are the current options:
+Here are potential options:
  * YubiHSM 2
  * Ledger Nano S
- * Potential options
  * Ledger BOLOS SGX enclave
  * Thales nShield support
  * Tendermint SGX enclave

+The Tendermint Team does not recommend one solution above the other.
+The community is encouraged to bolster the effort to improve HSMs and the security of key management.

 ### What can validators expect in terms of operations?